-Footways: Mini tractors with rear mounted gritters are allocated to Penicuik, Loanhead, Dalkieth, Bonnyrigg, Mayfield, and Gorebridge to treat town centre areas of footways and routes to schools.
+Footways: Mini tractors with rear mounted gritters are allocated to Penicuik, Loanhead, Dalkieth, Bonnyrigg, Mayfield, and Gorebridge to treat town centre areas of footways and some routes to schools.
 These treatments will be carried out generally from 5am.
-Land Services staff will assist.
+Land and Countryside Services staff may assist.

 PPP2 Schools: Land Services provide a routine gritting service to these properties as part of the facilities management contract.
 They are treated using mini gritters mounted on pick-up trucks, normally from 5am.
 Land Services have access to salt through the central stockholding.
-Road Services will deliver this to Stobhill in 10t loads as requested by the Land Services Manager.
+Road Services will deliver this to Stobhill in 10t loads as requested by the Land and Countryside Manager.

-Road Services have provided Land Services staff with snow shovels and long handled steel shovels to allow Land Services to carry out their duties.
+Road Services have provided Land and Countryside Services staff with snow shovels and long handled steel shovels to allow them to carry out their duties.